 “We do have some fans who prefer to message us after the gig on Twitter which is always nice, but I make a point when I’m on stage of saying “come and say hello”, because I love sharing and I see Queen Zee as a collective, not just as an extension of my ego or as my project.
 I like people getting involved.
 People have been customising their clothes and getting tattoos…”

-I tell her that I saw a fan had posted a picture of a “sass or die” tattoo they’d had inked in honour of the band on the Queen Zee social media accounts.
-I then asked her about the flipside of this, the trolling she experienced on the band’s posts on International Transgender Day Of Visibility (31st March).
-I ask if shouting back (which she always does) takes its toll at some points?
-Or do posts like the one about the tattoo make things easier to deal with?
+I Zee that I saw a fan had posted a picture of a “sass or die” tattoo they’d had inked in honour of the band on the Queen Zee social media accounts.
+I then asked Zee about the flipside of this, the trolling they’ve experienced on the band’s posts on International Transgender Day Of Visibility (31st March).
+I ask if shouting back (which Zee always does) takes its toll, or do posts like the one about the tattoo make things easier to deal with?

 “Cis people will see these things online and be really shocked by that, but one of the main things for trans people is that you go through things like that every day anyway, it’s just not always online.
 I actually love people trolling, it’s my favourite thing.
 I know that I have offended them, and that my existence offends them – and I think that’s brilliant.
 I don’t want those people to like me, I don’t want them to come to our shows if they’re that bigoted.

 Going back to the tattoo though, I absolutely love that.
 I think it’s bizarre that people would do that.
 It blows my mind.
 We played this huge punk show in Liverpool last year, where all the DIY punks get together as a collective and play to about 300 people.
 We played that and my guitar broke, so we just had to play cover songs, and after that the fan came up to me and showed me the “sass or die” tattoo – and that was the way we ended 2017: it was absolutely amazing.
 I loved it”.